-After crossing the gate into Caribou National Forest, ascended cross-country up the brushy Southeast Slope to gain the summit of Sheep Creek Hills HP.
+After crossing the gate into Caribou National Forest, ascended cross-country up the brushy southeast slope to gain the summit of Sheep Creek Hills HP.
 At the com towers, chatted with two Rocky Mountain Power techs who had driven their service truck up there.
 Topic of conversation: watch out for snakes in the area.
 Rick’s LOJ trip report is also linked below.

 North Face/Northwest Ridge, Class 3 by Livingston Douglas

-From Montpelier, ID, drive east up US-89 for 3.5 miles to Montpelier Canyon Campground, which is located on the R/S side of the highway.
+From Montpelier, ID, drive east up US-89 for 3.5 miles to Montpelier Canyon Campground, which is located on the right/south side of the highway.
 Park either in the campground ($5 day use fee) or park 0.1 mile west on US-89 on a side road.
 The elevation at this side road is 6,205 feet.

 This is a very steep, punishing bushwhack in thick forest and brush.
 I do not recommend it.
 From the side road, walk 0.1 mile east on US-89 to the entrance to Montpelier Canyon Campground.
 Walk through the campground to Campsite #10.
-Only Campsites #9 and #10 are located on the S side of raging Montpelier Creek.
-You don’t want to start this climb from the N side of Montpelier Creek and have to ford it.
+Only Campsites #9 and #10 are located on the south side of raging Montpelier Creek.
+You don’t want to start this climb from the north side of Montpelier Creek and have to ford it.
 Trust me.

 This area has a lot of private land to avoid.
 Look closely at the USGS Montpelier Canyon quadrangle to see the boundary line of the Caribou National Forest.
-But of equal importance for the launching point for this climb is the fact that there are private homes/ranches just NE of the Montpelier Canyon Campground in an open meadow.
+But of equal importance for the launching point for this climb is the fact that there are private homes/ranches just northeast of the Montpelier Canyon Campground in an open meadow.
 You really have to thread a needle to find your way back to the campground and avoid wandering onto that private land nearby.
-But it is quite do-able.
+But it is quite doable.

-When you pop out on the Northwest Ridge, you will breathe a great [and well-deserved] sigh of relief.
+When you pop out on the northwest ridge, you will breathe a great [and well-deserved] sigh of relief.
 The going is open and MUCH EASIER now.
-There is some mountain mahogany and scrub to contend with early on, but the mountain mahogany disappears as you gain elevation on this ridge.
-And there are some ridge points requiring ups-and-downs, but this sure beats the forest bushwhack coming up the North Face!
+There is some mountain mahogany and scrub to contend with early on but the mountain mahogany disappears as you gain elevation on this ridge.
+And there are some ridge points requiring ups-and-downs but this sure beats the forest bushwhack coming up the North Face!

 The final section of the access road has a marvelous gravel base and weaves its way to the antenna-clad summit.
 The high point seems to be near the road at a corner of the fenced antenna facility.
 As is typical on antenna-clad summits, there is no summit cairn to be found here.

-The descent back to Montpelier Canyon Campground is a treacherous one, even along the fence row.
+The descent back to Montpelier Canyon Campground is a treacherous affair, even along the fence row.
 The terrain is so steep that you will lose your footing on the forest duff and loose gravel numerous times.
 You’ll be grabbing at any branch or piece of brush to brake your descent—consequently, I give this route a Class 3 rating.
 You WILL be using your hands extensively.
 Good luck finding Campsite #10 in all of the thick forest (which includes brush and impossibly thick aspens).
-I came out at Campsite #9 on my descent and the descent was a bit thicker and brushier than the ascent, but I was just happy to reach the campground and not wander off onto private land.
+I came out at Campsite #9 on my descent and the descent was a bit thicker and brushier than the ascent but I was just happy to reach the campground and not wander off onto private land.